tlwilliams895/lchs/src/chapters/loops/accumulator-pattern.rst

       Paste this code into the loop.
 Remember to indent!

       .. sourcecode:: python
-         :lineno-start: 5
+         :lineno-start: 6

-         if char in 'aeiou':     # Check if char is a vowel. only_vowels += char  # If True, add char to only_vowels.
+         if char in 'aeiou':     # Check if char is a lowercase vowel. only_vowels += char  # If True, add char to only_vowels.

          print(only_vowels)

    #.
 The ``print`` statement displays the value of ``only_vowels`` each
       iteration, and this allows us to see how it changes as the loop repeats.

+   .. raw:: html

+      <iframe height="500px" width="100%" src="https://repl.it/@launchcode/LCHS-Accumulator-Practice-1?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true"></iframe>

 Properly done, the program should build up ``only_vowels`` as follows: